Nike-Inc/bartlett/README.md

 #### Running Tests on File Change

-When actively working on a feature I'll typically run the following to get automatic feedback as I write code:
+When actively working on a feature we'll typically run the following to get automatic feedback as we write code:

 ```bash
 stack build --test --coverage --haddock --copy-bins --file-watch